molML/BME_data_analysis/doc_python_01_refresher.md

 **Variable casting**

 There may be cases in which you want to specify a type on to a variable.
-Casting in python is rather easy, and can be done with the following functions:
+Casting in Python is rather easy, and can be done with the following functions:
 * `int()` constructs an integer number from an integer, a float (by removing all decimals), or a string (providing the string represents a whole number).
 * `float()` constructs a float number from an integer, a float or a string (providing the string represents a float or an integer).
 * `str()` - constructs a string from a wide variety of data types, including strings, integer literals and float literals.